-Trade negotiators from throughout the Pacific Rim will be meeting in downtown Chicago from September 6 - 15, 2011 to negotiate a new Trans-Pacific Free Trade Agreement (FTA).
-Labor, environmental, public health, consumer and community advocates from Chicago and beyond will also be present to demand a "Fair Deal or No Deal" on the FTA.
+Hosted by the United States Trade Representative, and former Dallas Mayor, Ron Kirk, trade negotiators from throughout the Pacific Rim will be meeting in the Dallas suburb of Addison, Texas from May 8 - 18, 2012 for a twelfth major round of negotiations aimed at moving the new Trans-Pacific Partnership (TPP) Free Trade Agreement towards completion.
+Labor, environmental, public health, consumer and community advocates from Dallas and beyond will also be present to demand that the secretive TPP negotiations be brought "out of the shadows."

-The Trans-Pacific FTA is currently under negotiation between the United States, Vietnam, Brunei Darussalam, Singapore, Malaysia, New Zealand, Australia, Peru and Chile, but is also intended as a "docking agreement" that other Pacific Rim countries would join over time, such as the Philippines, Japan, Indonesia, Russia and possibly even China.
-The ongoing, multi-year FTA negotiations were supposed to conclude by November 2011.
-Even if that date slips, as is now expected, the window of opportunity to shape the Trans-Pacific FTA's major provisions is rapidly closing.
+The Trans-Pacific FTA is currently under negotiation between the United States, Vietnam, Brunei Darussalam, Singapore, Malaysia, New Zealand, Australia, Peru and Chile, but is also intended as a "docking agreement" that other Pacific Rim countries would join over time.
+Japan, Mexico and Canada have already indicated their interest in joining.
+The United States is pushing for the ongoing, multi-year trade negotiations to conclude this year, and as such, the window of opportunity to shape the TPP's major provisions is rapidly closing.

-Civil society organizations will be holding a rally on Labor Day in Chicago's Grant Park to demonstrate public opposition to business-as-usual trade policy and to make basic demands of negotiators regarding labor rights, the environment, access to medicine, financial regulations and other social and economic justice issues.
-This memo provides some background on the Trans-Pacific FTA and civil society's concerns.
+Civil society organizations will be holding a "TPP: Out of the Shadows!" rally and march on Saturday, May 12 starting in Addison Circle Park to demonstrate public opposition to business-as-usual trade policy and to make basic demands of negotiators regarding labor rights, the environment, access to medicine, financial regulations and other social and economic justice issues - including, especially, transparent public policymaking.
+This memo provides some background on the Trans-Pacific Partnership and civil society's concerns.